 32. Elf has a little fun with the dairy.

 Use a washable or dry-erase marker to leave a funny little joke in the fridge along with the milk.
-Dress Elf up in a fun milk costume if you can find it in Target’s Dollar Spot!
+Dress Elf up in a fun DIY costume with felt and a blue marker.

 33. Elf shares another fun holiday game.